Elizabeth Glaser Pediatric AIDS Foundation Welcomes Appointment of Ambassador Mark Dybul as Global Fund Executive Director

-The Elizabeth Glaser Pediatric AIDS Foundation is a global leader in the fight against pediatric HIV and AIDS, working in 17 countries to implement prevention, care, and treatment; to further advance innovative research; and to execute strategic and targeted global advocacy activities to bring dramatic change to the lives of millions of women, children, and families worldwide.
+About the Elizabeth Glaser Pediatric AIDS Foundation (EGPAF): The Foundation is a global leader in the fight against pediatric HIV/AIDS, reaching more than 14 million women with services to prevent transmission of HIV to their babies.
+It currently works at more than 5,600 sites and in 15 countries to implement prevention, care, and treatment services; to advance innovative research; and to execute global advocacy activities in order to bring dramatic change to the lives of millions of women, children, and families worldwide.
+For more information, visit www.pedaids.org.